Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - C. difficile infection

-- Dietary recommendations to eliminate food intolerances, trigger foods and improve nutrient status
+- Dietary recommendations to eliminate food intolerances, trigger foods, and improve nutrient status

 - Mindful eating, meal timing